Efficient Approximation of Gromov-Wasserstein Distance Using Importance Sparsification: Spar-FGW for approximating fused GW distance

 \section{\textsc{Spar-FGW} for approximating fused GW distance}

 Wasserstein distance and GW distance focus solely on the feature information and structure information of data, respectively.
-For structured data with both the feature and structure information, fused Gromov-Wasserstein (FGW) distance \citep{titouan2019optimal, vayer2020fused} can be used to capture their geometric properties.
+For structured data with both the feature and structure information, fused Gromov-Wasserstein (FGW) distance~\citep{titouan2019optimal, vayer2020fused} can be used to capture their geometric properties.

-For two sample distributions $\a\in\Delta^{m-1}$ and $\b\in\Delta^{n-1}$, recall that $\C^X, \C^Y$ denote their respective structure relation matrices.
-Now let $\mathbf{M}\in\RR^{m \times n}$ stands for the relation matrix between features.
+For two sample distributions $\a\in\Delta^{m-1}$ and $\b\in\Delta^{n-1}$, recall that $\mathbf{M}\in\RR^{m \times n}$ stands for the distance matrix between features, and $\C^X, \C^Y$ denote their respective structure relation matrices.
 Then, FGW distance is defined by trading off the feature and structure relations, as follows,

 where $\alpha\in[0,1]$ is a trade-off parameter.
-Wasserstein distance is recovered from the FGW distance as $\alpha\to 0$, and GW distance is recovered as $\alpha\to 1$ \citep{vayer2020fused}.
+Wasserstein distance is recovered from the FGW distance as $\alpha\to 0$, and GW distance is recovered as $\alpha\to 1$~\citep{vayer2020fused}.